lmanul/424/index.md

 ## ARTICLE VI -- OPERATION OF THE PROPERTY

 ### Section 1.
-Determination of Common Expenses and Pixing of Common Charges.
+Determination of Common Expenses and Fixing of Common Charges.

 The
 Board of Managers shall from time to time, at least annually, prepare a budget